dart-lang/ecosystem/pkgs/firehose/README.md

 ### Integrating this tool into a repo

-- copy the yaml below into a `.github/workflows/health.yaml` file in your repo
+1. Copy the yaml below into a `.github/workflows/health.yaml` file in your repo
-- update the target branch below if necessary (currently, `main`)
+2. Update the target branch below if necessary (currently, `main`)

 ```yaml
 name: Health